 Highly selective drugs affect mainly a single organ or system.
 For example, digoxin, a drug given to manage heart failure, affects mainly the heart, increasing its pumping efficiency.
 Sleep aids target certain nerve cells of the brain.

-How do drugs know where to exert their effects?
-The answer involves how they interact with cells or substances such as enzymes.
+Where drugs exert their effects has to do with how they interact with specific cells or substances such as enzymes.

 Receptors on Cells